-- 6.46 There are significant mature street and private trees of value to the townscape in the conservation area.
-All trees in a Conservation Area, including those in rear gardens, are protected.
-Owners should be urged to look after trees on their land and plant new trees in order to ensure a continuing stock of mature trees for future generations. - 6.47 A programme of planting should be initiated where appropriate to ensure there is new stock to replace existing trees in the future.
+- 6.47 There are significant mature street and private trees of value to the townscape in the conservation area.
+All trees in a conservation area, including those in rear gardens, are protected.
+Owners should be urged to look after trees on their land and plant new trees in order to ensure a continuing stock of mature trees for future generations. - 6.48 Furthermore, the mature London Plane and other trees which are characteristic of the parks and many of the streets (including notable examples at Daisy Lane and Broomhouse Lane)